 - Interdisciplinary Perspective, Global Perspective, Cultural Understanding, Critical

 Thinking Information Literacy, Research Skills, Self-Motivation.

 By the end of this paper students at 300-level will be able to:

 - Critically reflect on the effectiveness of the arts for expressing, exploring, shaping, nourishing and critiquing Christian faith.

-- Identify one contemporary art piece and articulate how and why it could enrich a Christian ministry setting.
+- Identify one contemporary work from the arts (literature, visual arts, music, dance) and articulate how and why it could enrich a Christian ministry setting.